TouhouOML/TouhouOML/docs/thbwiki.md

 Therefore, it's effectively equivalent to `array.map(lambda var: do_something(var))` in functional programming or `foreach` in procedural programming.
-Using this function, it's easy to process all outputs from the previous functionsin a loop.
-For example, we can first obtain all mapping tables names ``{{#getmapname:音乐名日文}}``, and for each table names, we can further apply ``getmaparray`` to extract the soundtrack tiles, allowing us to obtain *all* soundtrack titles in *all* mapping tables.
+Using this function, it's easy to process all outputs from the previous functions in a loop.
+For example, we can first obtain all mapping tables names ``{{#getmapname:音乐名日文}}``, and for each table name, we can further apply ``getmaparray`` to extract the soundtrack tiles, allowing us to obtain *all* soundtrack titles in *all* mapping tables.

 ```bash